 For on-site / in-situ soil pXRF analysis, the pre-loaded sample point is located using the GPS.
 The sampling area (i.e. pXRF analyzing spot on the ground) is swept free from the overlying gravel/rubble/pebbles using a broom.
 Soil material is loosened with the edge of a spade and scooped into a sieve.
-The material is poured through a sieve and the ≤1 mm fraction is collected in a container.
+The material is poured through a sieve and the ≤ 1 mm fraction is collected in a container.
 A 100-micron plastic sample bag is placed over the fine material to prevent the pXRF from coming in contact with the soil.
 The pXRF analyzes the fine material in the container with read times of 120 seconds (40 seconds per beam), and the test results are saved.
 The pXRF is calibrated at the start with two (2) certified standards.
 Blanks (pulverized marble rock chips) and REE standards are inserted in the analyzing sequence for every 20 samples analyzed to continually monitor the performance of the instrument.
-Preliminary pXRF results will be superseded by lab quality assay results when they are received.
+Preliminary pXRF results will guide the selection of samples to be submitted for lab-quality assay results, ensuring that only those with promising indications are further analyzed.